CALL US TODAY 844-584-7134

 - Intentional violation of any FAA regulations.

-- If a Wells Fargo funded student requests a cash disbursement and uses those funds to pay for flight training at another flight school, the student will be immediately dismissed from the program, and the student’s account will be refunded per the Refund Policy.
+- If a fully-funded student requests a cash disbursement from their student loan funds and uses those funds to pay for flight training at another flight school, the student will be immediately dismissed from the program, and the student’s account will be refunded per the Refund Policy.

 Students are also expected to conduct themselves in a professional manner.
 Students who exhibit adverse acts of conduct may be dismissed by the Academy.
 Undesirable conduct is defined as any conduct which compromises or poses a risk of threat or danger to the safety, health or property of the Academy, including but not restricted to other students, staff, the student himself/herself, or conduct which is disruptive of the educational process, or any other just cause.